-You can hand express, and this is a good way to ease off engorged breasts, however if you plan to express regularly to store feeds, your best option is to purchase a breast pump.
-It will do all the work for you, while you relax.
-There are electric pumps that allow you to express both breasts at once, a single breast at a time and there are also manual breast pumps that don’t require electricity.
+You can hand express, and this is a good way to get relief from engorged breasts, however if you plan to express regularly to store feeds, your best option is to purchase a breast pump.
+There are manual breast pumps that don’t require electricity, and electric pumps that do all the work for you and allow you to express quickly, which is ideal if you are expressing regularly.

-While they can look intimidating, breast pumps have come a long way.
-They are super easy to use, and make expressing a cinch.
+However you choose to express, the breast pump you use should make expressing a cinch.
 The key is to make sure you’re relaxed and comfortable, just as you would be if you were breastfeeding.
 If you’re at work, it may help to look at a picture of your baby to help with let down.

 You’ll also need something to store the milk once it’s expressed.
 Of course, you can express directly into a baby’s bottle if your breast pump is designed to attach to one.
-Or you can use breast milk storage cups, which are designed specifically for the purpose.
 You can also store your breast milk in special milk storage bags – which have a zip lock double seal, and have already been sterilised.

 Handy hint: keep a towel within arm’s reach to wipe up any drips when you finish.
 Sometimes even though you’ve finished expressing, your breasts won’t be done yet!